sjml/SimulatorGenerator/README.md

 * "Hey, @SimGenerator, make one about a sweet ninja."
 * _Et cetera_.

 Note that it will silently ignore any requests featuring words from [Darius Kazemi's word filter](https://github.com/dariusk/wordfilter).
+If something goes wrong, it just silently ignores the request.
+Alas.
+Tweet [@OptimistPanda](http://twitter.com/OptimistPanda) if you think it's broken.